Estimated reading time: 10 minutes

 $15K–$80K+

 The math is not close.
-Replacing an aging rubber supply hose, a licensed Toronto plumber, a service call, and roughly an hour of labour, typically runs $250 to $400 all-in.
-The same component failing in the middle of a Tuesday afternoon, when a tenant has gone to work and left the water running, can generate tens of thousands of dollars in damage across multiple floors before anyone notices.
+Replacing an aging rubber supply hose through a licensed Toronto plumber, including a service call and roughly an hour of labour, typically runs $250 to $400 all-in.
+The same component failing when a tenant has gone to work and left the water running can generate tens of thousands of dollars in damage across multiple floors before anyone notices.

 This is why a structured preventative maintenance program for your condo is not an added expense.
 It is a mechanism for making expensive, predictable failures cheaper by addressing them earlier on the timeline.